Are you dangling a carrot to just meet a sales objective or are you addressing a pain point in your distribution and sales channel?

 Every business and every industry are different.
 They all are on a different stage of growth and have different pain points.
 So, recognising the complexities of human behaviour and relevancies at work, as well as the pain points in your channel and distribution network will make your incentive program succeed.

 So, don’t just dangle a carrot.
-Think strategy first!
+Think strategy first, reward second!